juiyung/vim-unitex/README.md

 concealment are discussed in [a later section](#pros).

-The `:Unitex` command also accepts the argument `off`, `:Unitex off` removes the listener for current buffer, unconceal the buffer content, and stops the background job if no more listener is using it.
+The `:Unitex` command also accepts the argument `off`, `:Unitex off` removes the listener for current buffer, unconceals the buffer content, and stops the background job if no more listener is using it.

 A mapping `<Plug>(unitex-peek)` is provided to restore the line under